Tornado outbreak of June 2, 1998: Frostburg, Maryland

-The most significant tornado of the outbreak was a violent F4 tornado that tracked across Pennsylvania and Maryland during the evening hours of June 2.
+The most significant tornado of the outbreak was a violent F4 tornado that tracked across Pennsylvania and Maryland during the evening of June 2.
 The parent supercell responsible for the tornado persisted for over 200 mi.
 The tornado first touched down at 9:00 p.m.
 EDT (01:00 UTC) in extreme eastern Fayette County, Pennsylvania, where it only sheared or uprooted trees.
 The tornado crossed into Somerset County, where it rapidly grew to a maximum width of 1760 yd and intensified to F3 strength.
 Though the tornado moved across generally rural areas, it still encountered many farms which were completely demolished.
 A manufactured home was blown off its foundation.
 In conjunction with other tornadoes in the county that afternoon, about 30 to 40 properties sustained some form of damage.
 Over 100 heads of cattle were killed in one destroyed barn alone, and many other farms suffered the loss of dozens of livestock too.
 The tornado crossed into Garrett County, Maryland, now at F2 strength.
 It destroyed several buildings as it moved through the town of Finzel, including a small house and a cinder-block garage.
 As the tornado crossed into Allegany County, it acquired multiple-vortex characteristics and reached violent F4 intensity with winds up to 210 mph, the highest on record in Maryland.
 It descended Big Savage Mountain and entered Frostburg.
 In this area, at least eight homes were destroyed, including a two-story house that was obliterated.
 Dozens of other houses were damaged.
 An equal number of cars were damaged, some of which were totaled.
 Structures in this area were particularly susceptible to the tornado, as Frostburg resides on the Allegheny Plateau at an elevation around 2000 ft and thus faced full exposure to tornadic winds.
 Additional damage was incurred to structures in Eckhart Mines and Clarysville before the tornado crossed Dans Mountain.
 It continued north of Cresaptown before lifting.
 In total, the tornado was on the ground for 36.8 mi and 50 minutes.
 Approximately 29 houses were destroyed and another 125 were damaged along the tornado's path, and about half of the homes remaining nevertheless suffered moderate to major damage.
 Thousands of trees were snapped or uprooted.
 Debris from the Frostburg area was carried upwards of 100 mi downstream toward Sterling, Virginia.
 Initial monetary cost from the tornado ranged from $4.5–5 million (1998 USD).
 Five people were injured.
 It is one of three violent F4 tornadoes on record in Maryland, with the other two occurring in 1926 and 2002.